Christian Walker Player Props: Diamondbacks vs. Rockies

-On Tuesday, Christian Walker (.205 slugging percentage in past 10 games, with no homers) and the Arizona Diamondbacks play the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
-First pitch is at 9:40 PM ET.
+Christian Walker -- with an on-base percentage of .238 in his past 10 games, 71 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks against the Colorado Rockies, with Dinelson Lamet on the mound, on May 31 at 9:40 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Rockies.
+He had a hitless showing in his previous game (0-for-2) against the Rockies.

 Christian Walker Game Info & Props vs. the Rockies